hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - an attack that leverages that vulnerability
   - endpoint risks as company vulnerable: 1) malware; 2) expolit
   - Insecure APIs: a malicious user gained access to an organization's database from a <span style="color: #bb6600;">cloud-based application programming interface</span> that lacked strong authentication controls
+  - data breach: a stolen customer database that contained social security numbers and was <span style="color: #bb6600;">published online</span>
   - compromised credentials: a phishing site appearing to be a legitimate login page captures <span style="color: #bb6600;">user login information</span>
-  - data breach: a stolen customer database that contained social security numbers and was <span style="color: #bb6600;">published online</span>
   - worm: a software program that copies itself from one computer to another, without human interaction
   - spam: unwanted messages in an email inbox
   - back-door virus: any form of program that grants unauthorized access to an entire system via a software or network vulnerability (Trojan malware attacks)
   - front-door attacks: require the actions of the user to allow the virus to infect the system
   - risk of Internet browser to access cloud-based service: vulnerabilities within protocol
   - vulnerability to see th epassword being transmitted in clear text: <span style="color: #bb6600;">unencrypted links for traffic</span>
+  - <span style="color: #bb6600;">main-in-the-middle</span>: type of attack does the attacker insert their machine between two hosts that are communicating with each other
+  - reason to have logical security controls on endpoints even though the users are trained to spot security threats and the network devices already help prevent them: <span style="color: #bb6600;">human error or insider threats will still exist</span>

 - Categories of attacks